Nalla-Turing/cryptonite_taskphase_Mrinal/Pondering.md

 ## Final Challenge Home Sweet Home
 Things learnd:-
-    Every used has a home directory stored as in the format `/home/hacker` where `/home` is the home directory with all the primary data of different users and `/hacker` being the user
+    Every user has a home directory stored as in the format `/home/hacker` where `/home` is the home directory with all the primary data of different users and `/hacker` being the user

     This home directory is shown as `~`, thus signifying our path starting with the home directory.